 Visual Sclerotherapy Injections

 Small varicose or spider veins can be treated with Visual Sclerotherapy.
-With this method, a sclerosant solution is injected through a tiny needle into the affected vein.
+A sclerosant solution is injected through a tiny needle into the affected vein with this method.
 The solution intentionally irritates the inside of the vein, causing it to swell and seal shut.

 Varithena Vein Treatment

 This foam-based treatment is usually used to treat vein conditions in the Great Saphenous Vein (GSV) and surrounding areas.
-During this procedure, ultrasound is used to guide a small needle or catheter into the diseased vein.
+During this procedure, ultrasound guides a small needle or catheter into the diseased vein.
 Then, Varithena foam is injected, which ultimately causes the vein to collapse.